timescale/docs/getting-started/create-hypertable.md

+---
+title: Create a hypertable
+excerpt: Create a hypertable to store your time-series data
+keywords: [hypertables, create]
+---

 # Create a hypertable
 Hypertables are the core of TimescaleDB.
 Hypertables enable TimescaleDB to work efficiently with time-series data.
 Because TimescaleDB is PostgreSQL, all the